tobidosumu/automatedWarehouseInventory/README.md

 # Technologies implemented:
 - NodeJS,
+- ExpressJS,
-- ExpressJS and
+- MongoDB and
-- MongoDB.
+- Postman

 *Note: The Frontend/Views are collections on postman.*